bullno1/bullno1.github.io/_posts/2015-06-30-building-a-build-tool.md

 `redo-with <script> <pattern>` will register a script for a given pattern.

 How will patterns be sorted?
-Where to put `redo-with`, I have no idea yet.
+Where to put `redo-with`?
+I have no idea yet.

 # Final notes